Hunters Creek, FL comes in at number 21 for best places to live in the U.S.

 Our house actually appraised at 580k in 2006 and ended up all the way down at 220k appraisal value in 2008.
 Although that was a hard fact to face, we really loved the beautiful and kid-friendly neighborhood, and that was priceless to us.

 The Parks of Hunters Creek

-Having two young boys, one of the biggest attractions for us were all the clean and perfectly manicured parks.
+Having two young boys, one of the biggest attractions for us was all the clean and perfectly manicured parks.
 You can definitely tell that when they started building Hunters Creek 25 years ago, they had young families in mind all the way.
-There are playgrounds, soccer fields, baseball fields, football fields, basketball courts, tennis courts and racquetball courts for residents to enjoy.
-Hunters Creek also have youth sports programs for just about any sport you can think of for children wanting to participate.
+There are playgrounds, soccer fields, baseball fields, football fields, basketball courts, tennis courts, and racquetball courts for residents to enjoy.
+Hunters Creek also has youth sports programs for just about any sport you can think of for children wanting to participate.
 There are also gazebos and community centers that can be used for private activities.

 Shopping and Restaurants

 Hunters Creek is conveniently located close to several good restaurants right there in The Village.
 Wherever you live in Hunters Creek, you’re only a few minutes away from a healthy selection of family restaurants, pubs and there’s even a Farmers market.
 If it’s a mall your looking for, try going to the Loop.
 It’s just minutes away and it has a wide array of stores as well as a movie theater.

 Over the years we’ve seen enough animals in our backyard to start a zoo.
 We’ve seen deer, turkeys, river otters, bobcats, foxes, wild boar, bald eagles, sandhill cranes, and owls just to name a few.
 With ponds everywhere, most residents are able to go fishing, kayaking, or canoeing without even having to drive.
 Although we’ve seen small alligators in the water, the larger ones are removed by animal control and taken to Gatorland.